Why do low-income families use tax preparers?

 These latter results were not limited to low-income families’ returns.
 When it comes to returns with the EITC, a recent study showed that unenrolled return preparers were more likely to make errors than other paid preparers.
 An unenrolled return preparer is someone other than an attorney, CPA, or an enrolled agent—agents licensed by the IRS.
 Unenrolled preparers completed 43 percent of the EITC returns made by paid preparers, while national tax preparation firms completed 35 percent of these returns (Internal Revenue Service 2014).

 One clear benefit of paid preparation: an earlier study of low-income workers showed that if someone already knows about the EITC, they are more likely to receive it if they use a paid preparer to manage the paperwork than if they fill out their returns themselves (Maag 2005).
 Moreover, some preparers not only inform their low-income clients of their EITC eligibility, but further help them by identifying other forms of assistance for which they might qualify, and some even assist in the application process.

 Prior to 2012, low-income tax filers who used paid preparers could get their tax refunds faster with a refund anticipation loan (RAL).
-RALs were relatively high-cost immediate cash loans from private lenders, backed by the tax refunds the borrowers claimed on their prepared returns.
+RALs were relatively high-cost immediate cash loans from private lenders, backed by the tax refunds the borrowers claimed on their prepared returns (Theodos 2011).
 RALs proliferated after 1999 when the IRS reinstituted the debt indicator program, which disclosed whether a tax refund would be redirected by the Internal Revenue Service to pay debts.